Associate Professor, Kellogg-Northwestern University

-Erika Deserranno is an assistant professor at Kellogg-Northwestern.
+Erika Deserranno is an Associate Professor at Kellogg-Northwestern.
 Her research interests lie at the intersection between development and personnel economics.
 She is working on issues related to the selection, recruitment and motivation of workers both in private and public organizations.

 Recent work by Erika Deserranno

 Promotion, pay and productivity: Evidence from Sierra Leone

 Audio : Labour Markets & Migration

 When transparency fails: Financial incentives for local banking agents in Indonesia